 Adult education is a public education program for all adults.
 Adult schools offer free to low-cost classes for adults 18 and older.
-Students can get a high school diploma, general education diploma (GED), learn about jobs, learn to speak English, and learn how to become a U.S. citizen.
+Students can earn a high school diploma, high school equivalency certificate, learn about jobs, learn to speak English, and learn how to become a U.S. citizen.
 Adult schools are located in many cities and towns.

 - For more information about adult education, contact your local school district.